ankit-pras/alexa-google-search/README.md

 1. It works in the simulator but not on my device
 Make sure that the Echo device and AWS/Developer accounts are setup on the **SAME** Amazon account.
 If you use multiple users accounts on your echo device then make sure it is not switched to someone else's profile

-2. I am getting this error message: The remote endpoint could not be called, or the response it returned was invalid" Sometimes AWS doesn't like the zip.
+2. I am getting this error message: "The remote endpoint could not be called, or the response it returned was invalid" Sometimes AWS doesn't like the zip.
 Try uploading it again.
-If you are creating your own zip then make sure you follwo the instructions in step 23
+If you are creating your own zip then make sure you follow the instructions in step 23

 2. I am getting this error message: